Terms & Conditions for Visiting Parties

 Greenkeepers and players are competing for time on the course.
 Every effort is made to ensure that play is relatively unaffected by course work but the vagaries of the weather require the greenkeeper to execute major works when weather permits.
 Mowing, drain clearing, fertilising and weed killing, bunker and tee renovation or the temporary decommissioning of a green will have little effect on play.
 However, if play is on to a number of temporary greens, or a hole is completely closed the secretary is empowered at his absolute discretion to reduce the green fee.

 The club professional Sam Punchard carries an extensive range of golf equipment and clothing in his shop and other goods can be obtained from him by prior arrangement.
 Although it is not a condition of booking, visiting parties are requested to observe the normal courtesy of arranging for their prizes to be supplied by the club professional.
 Trophies, which have been provided for annual competition, are, of course, not included in this request.
 In arranging golf days, organisers should be aware that it is prejudicial to the amateur status of the golfer to be awarded prizes valued in excess of £500.

 Half way house

 A half way house is situated behind the 9th green.
-If you wish to use this during your visit please contact the secretary Sue Broadley to make the necessary arrangements.
+If you wish to use this during your visit please contact the Golf Co-ordinator Sue Broadley to make the necessary arrangements.